About the District

 Find answers to frequently asked questions and see a map that shows you what water management district you live in.

-Read an overview of the District’s organizational structure and working groups and view our Statement of Agency Organization and Operation.
+Read an overview of the District’s organizational structure and view our Statement of Agency Organization and Operation.

 The District publishes a variety of plans that outline how it works to meet state mandates.